foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 #### `casm`

-Enabling [`casm = true`](https://github.com/foundry-rs/starknet-foundry/releases/tag/v0.23.0) in Scarb.toml causes unnecessary overhead and should be disabled unless required by other tools.
-Starknet Foundry compiles Sierra to CASM separately, resulting in redundant processing.
+Enabling `casm = true` in Scarb.toml causes unnecessary overhead and should be disabled unless required by other tools.
+Tools like `snforge` and `sncast` recompile Sierra to CASM separately, resulting in redundant processing.
 This duplicates CASM generation, significantly impacting performance, especially for large Sierra programs.
 See more about [CASM contract class generation](https://docs.swmansion.com/scarb/docs/extensions/starknet/contract-target.html#casm-contract-class-generation) in Scarb documentation.

 ```toml
 [[target.starknet-contract]]